dockstore/dockstore-documentation/docs/dictionary.rst

 faceted search
 --------------
     A type of search which allows users to narrow down their results based upon certain aspects of the things being searched.
-On Dockstore, our faceted search at <https://dockstore.org/search> allows users to narrow down their search to a particular workflow language, author, or other fields.
+On Dockstore, our faceted search at <https://dockstore.org/search> allows users to narrow down their search to a particular workflow language, author, and/or other fields.

 Further reading: `<https://en.wikipedia.org/wiki/Faceted_search>`_